Guided tours of historic sites

 West King Street, Lancaster, PA, view east, about 1850, showing US Congressman Thaddeus Stevens, his property manager and confidant, Lydia Hamilton Smith, along with William Whipper, civil rights advocate and African American entrepreneur from Columbia, Lancaster County who concealed freedom seekers in his railroad freight cars and secretly transported them some 80 miles from Columbia to Philadelphia, from about 1838 until the late 1850’s.

-On this tour, the four-square block area of the center of the City of Lancaster, Pennsylvania becomes an historic urban landscape where a community’s heritage can be explored in a new and compelling way.
-This history will be shared as a blend of cold hard facts, with leads and suggestions to delve further into connected legends.
-New theories can emerge from these first person experiences.
+On this tour, the four-square block area of the center of the City of Lancaster, Pennsylvania becomes kind of “learning laboratory,” an historic urban landscape where a community’s heritage can be explored in a new and compelling way.
+This history will be shared as a blend of cold hard facts, with leads and suggestions to delve further into connected oral traditions and legends.
+The hope is that new theories and avenues of original research can emerge from these first person experiences.

-During the group’s pilot tour series in 2016, guests said they were pleased to be able to take the leisurely walking tours and discover many new chapters in community history at some of the exact locations where notable people lived, or where significant events played out.
+If the 2020 season re-opens, it will mark the fifth consecutive year these tours have been conducted by volunteers of the African American Historical Society.
+During the previous seasons, guests said they were pleased to be able to take the leisurely walking tours and discover many new chapters in community history at some of the exact locations where notable people lived, or where significant events played out.
 They also visited places where other folk — not so well known — accomplished things notable and sometimes infamous.

 Other guests said they were able to learn more exciting details about people and events with which they were already familiar.